-Our vision is to provide events that support the local economy, teach sustainable environmental practices, and build community.
-We strive to inspire citizens to take action on issues such as Climate Change, Toxins, Zero Waste, Food, Water, and other sustainability topics.
-We also work actively with our town and county governments, businesses, other non-profits, and community groups to create a connected community, strengthen our local economy, and support diverse ecology.
+Our collective vision is to provide events that support the local economy, inspire citizens to take action, teach sustainable environmental practices, and build community.
+We work actively with our town and county governments, businesses, other non-profits, and community groups to create a connected community, strengthen our local economy, and support diverse ecology.

 In practical terms, this means that we:

 - Provide educational programs to teach home-scale sustainability practices, as well as host panels and forums on topics like landfill reduction, environmental practices, clean energy, and more.

 - Host events that bring the community together to work on issues that encourage strong and healthy community here at home and beyond.
 Like Streets for People— launched in 2012, we celebrate what unites us in the streets!
 And the Film and Speaker Series.

 - Through the Climate Action Now hub, collaborate on critical projects in Fairfax, like the Town of Fairfax’s Fairfax Climate Action Committee helping to implement the town’s Climate Action Plan.
 Likewise, work with other local and state organization like Sustainable Marin and other “Sustainables” to work together on common goals.

 - Take on large initiatives like our Fairfax Zero Waste program where we strategize on how to use fewer resources and generate less trash!

 - Organize activism and education around issues like the Plastic Bag Ban and GMO labeling.